KyawHtetWin/KyawHtetWin/README.md

 I am a Computer Science Master’s graduate from California State University Long Beach.
 My journey into the world of computer science has been nothing short of exhilarating where I explore the software development process and data analytics.

-Recently, I have been contributing to open-source data and machine-learning projects at Omdena and I am excited to contribute to projects with direct societal impact.
+Recently, I have been contributing to open-source data and machine-learning projects at Omdena and I am excited to contribute to projects with tangible societal impact.

 For six months, I had a great time mentoring and tutoring kids at theCoderSchool, introducing them to programming and working on projects.